top of page

 However, it is recommended that you should use these papers to test yourself on your subject knowledge and exam technique by writing your own answers.
 If you practise answering exam questions (particularly in timed conditions), you will soon have a clear idea of which topics you know, any gaps you need to fill and your own time management skills.

-8) Invest in a Revision Guide / Workbook… and actually use it!
+8) Use a Revision Guide / Workbook

 Revision guides and workbooks are designed to help you to become more familiar with the style, content and language of the exams and test your knowledge and skills.